TreacherousDev/Silicon/README.md

 3. In the information tab, check that the "CONNECTED" indicator is active.
 This confirms Silicon is successfully linked to the game.
 4. Toggle the "Freecam" button to detach the camera from your character.
   Move with `W` `A` `S` `D` keys
-  Ascend with `Spacebar`, descend with `Ctrl`
+  Ascend with `Shift`, descend with `Ctrl`
+  Roll the camera sideways with `Q` and `E`
   Rotate the camera with `RMB` + mouse drag or `Arrow Keys`
 5. Fine-tune your view using the sliders:
-   **Distance to Focal Point:** Set to the lowest value to emulate 1st Person FOV
+   **Camera Sensitivity:** Camera pan speed when right click dragging
-   **Field of View:** Vanilla zoom method, expanded to a wider range of 10° to 135°
+   **Field of View:** Vanilla zoom method, expanded to a wider range of 10° to 135° **Distance to Focal Point:** Set to the lowest value to emulate 1st Person FOV
    **Sight Range:** Game fog visibility
-6. For clean screenshots or cinematics, use:
+7. For clean screenshots or cinematics, use:
+   **Hide Player:** to make your character invisible (Recommended for 1st Person POV)
    **Hide UI:** to remove interface elements
-   **Hide Player:** to make your character invisible (Recommended for 1st Person POV)
    **Hide Nametags:** to disable floating names above players (Recommended for 1st Person POV)

 ---